carbonphyber/djw-webdev-learning-resources/web_server/php.md

 Language Basics
 ---------------

 PHP is a procedural language with Object-Oriented features.
-The PHP library has a fantastic number of global functions and constants (which is generally considered bad programming).
+The PHP library has a huge number of global functions and constants -- which is bad programming.

 PHP is a loosely typed language with no need for variable instantiation.
-Uninstantiated variables are assumed to be of type `null`.
+Uninstantiated variables are of type `null`.

-PHP code is interpreted and compiled (in one step), on every script execution.
-There exist opcache libraries such as EA and APC.
+PHP code is interpreted and compiled (in one step), on every script execution (which is very expensive on a web server).
+There exist opcache libraries such as EA and APC which will store the "compiled" opcaches, bypassing the need to re-interpret the file unless it changes.

+The language is written on top of C and shares many features and function names as C.

 Data Types
 ----------